sergiandreplace/TestABean/README.md

 Generators are responsible for creating new random values to test getters and setters.
 By default, generators are made for primitives and their boxed classes.
 In order to create a new one, you must extend the class Generator<T> and use the annotation @TargetClass to define which classes will be affected by this generator
-(ex: IntGenerator targets both Integer and int); then, add your generator to a GeneratorFactory instance;
+(ex: IntGenerator targets both Integer and int); then, add your generator to a GeneratorFactory instance and supply it via constructor;

 ## Exceptions